-When it comes to the big financial step of purchasing a home, it is important to know exactly what you are getting into.
+When it comes to purchasing a home, it is important to know exactly what you are getting into.
 Unfortunately, it isn’t as simple as a monthly mortgage payment.
 Some of the other costs that come with purchasing a home include:

-Insurance: Lenders need to have proof of home insurance prior to closing on a home so they know their investment in your home is protected.
-The cost of homeowners insurance is dependent on many variables, including the value of your home, your location, and the potential for catastrophic loss (tornados, hurricanes, earthquakes etc).
+Insurance: Lenders need proof of home insurance before closing on a home so they know their investment in your home is protected.
+The cost of homeowners insurance is dependent on many variables, including the value of your home, your location, and the potential for catastrophic loss (tornados, hurricanes, earthquakes, etc).

-In 2017 (the most recent data available) the average annual cost of homeowners insurance was $1,211.
-You can call your insurance agent to get an estimate as long as you have detailed information about the home you are thinking of purchasing.
+In 2017 (the most recent data available), the average annual cost of homeowners insurance was $1,211.
+You can call your insurance agent for an estimate as long as you have detailed information about the home you are considering purchasing.

 Down payment: A down payment of at least 20% of the purchase price is standard.
-This means if you are looking at a home with a sale price of $200,000 you will need to have $40,000 to put down.
+If you are looking at a home with a sale price of $200,000, you will need to have $40,000 to put down.

 Take heart if this seems overwhelming!
 Some lenders have no or low down payment loans available.
-However, if you can save up a 20% payment, that will position you for the best possible interest rates as well as more affordable monthly payments.
+However, if you can save up a 20% payment, that will position you for the best possible interest rates and more affordable monthly payments.

 These usually add up to approximately 3-5% of your loan amount.

-Additional expenses: Don’t forget to include the cost of moving (trucks, boxes, tape, workers, time-off of work) as well as any repairs or improvement that you want done before moving in (painting, carpet cleaning or replacement etc).
+Additional expenses: Don’t forget to include the cost of moving (trucks, boxes, tape, workers, time off of work) as well as any repairs or improvements that you want to be done before moving in (painting, carpet cleaning, or replacement, etc).

 Consider other expenses you’ll have once you move in:

-When thinking about owning your own home, don’t forget that there will be additional costs once you move INTO the home.
+When considering owning your home, don’t forget that there will be additional costs once you move INTO the home.

-Updates: If you want to update your home to include new fixtures, countertops and/or flooring, look into the costs of getting these updates done prior to making an offer on a house.
+Updates: If you want to update your home to include new fixtures, countertops, and/or flooring, consider the costs of getting these updates done before making an offer on the house.
 Think about what updates you can live without and which ones are dealbreakers.

-New furniture: There’s nothing like moving into a new space and realizing that you have nowhere to sit!
-If you are moving into a new home, think about the furniture that you will need to make it liveable and then save up money for the extras.
+New furniture: There’s nothing like moving into a new space and realizing you have nowhere to sit!
+If you are moving into a new home, consider the furniture you will need to make it liveable and save up money for the extras.

 What are your spending habits like today?

 If you are feeling overwhelmed and discouraged looking at the costs of buying a home, take a minute to think deeply about your current spending habits.
-There is usually room to “tighten our belts” and make homeownership a possibility instead of a dream.
+There is usually room to “tighten our belts” and make homeownership possible instead of a dream.
 Consider the following:

 Are you living below your means?
-As you create or evaluate your budget, do everything you can to live below your means.
-Look carefully at your budgeted items to see if you can decrease your costs and thereby increase your savings.
+As you create or evaluate your budget, do everything possible to live below your means.
+Look carefully at your budgeted items to see if you can decrease costs and increase your savings.